 In an interview with EFCNI, neonatologist Professor Nadja Haiden presents our “Toolkit for Parenteral Nutrition of Preterm and Sick Neonates – From Guideline to Multidisciplinary Application” and the barrier analysis that preceded this project in more detail.
 As a member of the expert panel, she shares insights into the development process and why she thinks experts in the field of nutrition could benefit a lot from this toolkit.

 Factsheet “Parenteral nutrition”: All you need to know about parenteral nutrition (PN) at a glance

 For a quick overview and insights on parenteral nutrition, download our factsheet!
 Here you can learn e.g. which group of children require parenteral nutrition, how it is administered, how parenteral nutrition is composed and which benefits and risks may come with parenteral feeding.
-The factsheet is available in English and German.
+The factsheet is available in English, German and Hungarian.